kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_triple/function_x002a_awaitx0028yield_xx0029_x007b.md

 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 23, end: 28 ✖ ',' expected - start: 28, end: 30
 ✖ Unexpected token. - start: 31, end: 33
+✖ The parser expected to find a '}' to match the '{' token here - start: 35, end: 35
+✖ The parser expected to find a '}' to match the '{' token here - start: 35, end: 35
+✖ The parser expected to find a '}' to match the '{' token here - start: 35, end: 35
+✖ The parser expected to find a '}' to match the '{' token here - start: 35, end: 35

 ```